 Lithium batteries are dangerous goods, much like gasoline, propane, and sulphuric acid.

-In Canada, the shipping and importing of lithium batteriesFootnote 1 are subject to the Transportation of Dangerous Goods Act, 1992 and its Regulations.
+In Canada, the shipping and importing of lithium batteriesFootnote 1 are subject to the Transportation of Dangerous Goods (TDG) Act, 1992 and its Regulations.

-Lithium batteries are used in many electronic devices like cameras, cell phones, laptop computers, medical equipment and power tools.
+Lithium batteries are used in many electronic devices such as cameras, cell phones, laptop computers, medical equipment and power tools.

 When you ship or import lithium batteries, including those contained in or packed with devices and equipment, you must meet shipping requirements and declare package contents to postal carriers, couriers or transport companies.

 Cause for Concern

 While most lithium batteries are safe, some have overheated and caught fire.
-Once ignited, they can cause any nearby batteries to overheat and catch fire, as well.
+Once ignited, they can cause any nearby batteries to overheat and catch fire.
 These fires are difficult to put out and produce toxic and irritating fumes.